IAmProgrammist/CtrlFTP/README.md

 You can find examples at `examples` folder.

 * `example-basic` - contains a very (VERY) basic FTP server to look files on UNIX systems
+* `example-s3` - a basic S3 that provides files over FTP protocol